Skip to content

 The site has toxic chemicals left from a long-gone dry cleaning business.

-Arkin declined to be interviewed, citing The Light's article from September that recounted the small business evictions and storefront vacancies.
+Arkin declined to be interviewed, citing displeasure with The Light's article from September that recounted the small business evictions and storefront vacancies.

-Since aquiring the properties in 2014, the owners have submitted a handful of proposals, including a five-story building in April of this year.
-As a result of the any of the storefronts have been left blighted and kept vacant, reducing economic activity in the area to the chagrin of nearby merchants and residents.
+Since acquiring the properties in 2014, the developers have submitted a handful of proposals, including one for a five-story building in April of this year.
+As a result of the drawn-out process, many of the storefronts have been left blighted and kept vacant, reducing economic activity in the area to the chagrin of nearby merchants and residents.

 A rendering of the development showing the facade from Capitol Avenue. | Courtesy